iifl-logo

 Future and Options (F&O) – Meaning, Uses, and Types

-Before going into the details of the Futures and Options, let us first understand what Derivatives are and its types.
+Before going into the details of what is F&O in share market, let us first understand what Derivatives are and their types.

 What are Derivatives?

-It is a contract between two parties with a value based on agreed upon underlying financial assets like security or set of assets like an index.
+It is a contract between two parties with a value based on agreed-upon underlying financial assets, like a security or a set of assets like an index.
 The underlying instruments of derivatives are generally bonds, currencies, commodities, interest rates, market indexes and stocks.

 Types of Derivatives:

-This kind of derivatives are traded through organized exchanges around the world, where they could be bought and sold just like the stocks.
+• Exchange-Traded: This kind of derivative is traded through organized exchanges around the world, where it can be bought and sold just like stocks.
 The most popular Exchange Traded Derivatives are Futures and Options.
 We are going into the details of Futures and Options in the following sections.

 What are Futures?

-A Future refers to a contract for buying or selling the concerned underlying asset for a specific price at a predefined time.
-Buying a Futures contract would mean that you promise to the pay the price of the concerned asset at a predetermined time.
-While Selling a Futures contract means you promise to transfer the concerned asset to the buyer at a predetermined price at a specified time.
-These underlying assets in a futures contract mainly comprise of equity stocks, indices, commodities and, currencies.
+A future is a contract to buy or sell an underlying asset at a specific price on a set date in the future.
+Buying a futures contract means you agree to pay the price of the asset at the agreed time.
+Selling a futures contract means you agree to transfer the asset to the buyer at the agreed price on the specified date.

 What are Options?